rendicott/ansible-windows-provisoning/README.md

 Go through the following files and modify for your environment:

 * ./group_vars/general.yml
  * (path to Ansible inventory script.
-This example uses pySser and phpIpam for inventory https://github.com/rendicott/pySser )
+This example uses php-ipam-cli and phpIpam for inventory https://github.com/rendicott/php-ipam-cli )
 * ./group_vars/vsphere.yml
  * (credentials to talk to vsphere and clone vms)
 * ./group_vars/windows.yml